Twins vs. Orioles Player Props Betting Odds

-Player props are listed for Adley Rutschman and Carlos Correa, among others, when the Baltimore Orioles host the Minnesota Twins at Oriole Park at Camden Yards on Saturday at 4:05 PM ET.
+Adley Rutschman is among the players with prop bets available when the Minnesota Twins and the Baltimore Orioles play at Oriole Park at Camden Yards on Sunday (starting at 12:05 PM ET).

 Bet on this matchup or its props with BetMGM!